agilie/GoButton/README.md

     <tr>
 		<td valign="top"><code>onAnimationStart(event)</code></td>
 		<td valign="top">
         	An event that triggers after the start of each animation (see the list of animations).
-The parameters - animation event.
+Animation event as a parameter.
 		</td>
 		<td valign="top"><code>function</code></td>
 		<td valign="top"><code>null</code></td>